IMAD-UMAR/dittodb2platform/README.md

 #### GitHub Authentication

-This project requires access to private GitHub repositories.
+This project requires access to non-CRAN packages.
 You will need:

 1. A GitHub Personal Access Token (PAT) with appropriate permissions: